 - H.265 (HEVC) [R4] Main Profile, Main Tier, Level 5.1.

-For 360 degree video delivery across ITT4RT clients, the following components are applicable:
+For 360-degree video delivery across ITT4RT clients, the following components are applicable:

 - The RTP stream shall contain an HEVC or an AVC bitstream with omnidirectional video specific SEI messages.
-In particular, the omnidirectional video specific SEI messages as defined in ISO/IEC 23008-2 [R4] or ISO/IEC 14496-10 [R3] shall be present for the respective HEVC or AVC bitstreams.
+In particular, the omnidirectional video specific SEI messages as defined in clause D.2.41 of ISO/IEC 23008-2 [R4] or ISO/IEC 14496-10 [R3] shall be present for the respective HEVC or AVC bitstreams.

 - The video elementary stream(s) shall be encoded following the requirements in the Omnidirectional Media Format (OMAF) specification ISO/IEC 23090-2 [R1], clauses 10.1.2.2 (viewport-independent case) or 10.1.3.2 (viewport-dependent case) for HEVC bitstreams and clause 10.1.4.2 for AVC bitstreams.
 Furthermore, the general video codec requirements for AVC and HEVC in clause 5.2.2 of TS 26.114 also apply.

-ITT4RT-Rx clients are expected to be able to process the VR metadata carried in SEI messages for rendering 360 video.
-Relevant SEI messages contained in the elementary stream(s) with decoder rendering metadata may include the following information as per ISO/IEC 23008-2 [R4] and ISO/IEC 14496-10 [R3]:.
+ITT4RT-Rx clients are expected to be able to process the VR metadata carried in SEI messages for rendering 360-degree video according to the relevant processes.
+Relevant SEI messages contained in the elementary stream(s) with decoder rendering metadata may include the following information for the relevant processes as per clause D.3.41 of ISO/IEC 23008-2 [R4] and ISO/IEC 14496-10 [R3]:

-- Region-wise packing information, e.g., carrying region-wise packing format indication and also any coverage restrictions

-- Projection mapping information, indicating the projection format in use, e.g., Equi-rectangular projection (ERP) or Cubemap projection (CMP)
+- Projection mapping information (indicating the projection format in use, e.g., Equirectangular projection (ERP) or Cubemap projection (CMP)), for the projection sample location remapping process as specified in clauses 7.5.1.3 and 5.2 of ISO/IEC 23090-2 [R1]

-- Padding, indicating whether there is padding or guard band in the packed picture

-- Frame packing arrangement, indicating the frame packing format for stereoscopic content
+- Region-wise packing information (carrying region-wise packing format indication, any coverage restrictions or padding/guard region information in ithe packed picture), for the inverse processes of the region-wise packing as specified in clauses 7.5.1.2 and 5.4 of ISO/IEC 23090-2 [R1]

-- Content pre-rotation information, indicating the amount of sphere rotation, if any, applied to the sphere signal before projection and region-wise packing at the encoder side
+- Sphere rotation information (indicating the amount of sphere rotation, if any, applied to the sphere signal before projection and region-wise packing at the encoder side), for the coordinate axes conversion process as specified in clause 5.3 of ISO/IEC 23090-2 [R1]

+- Frame packing arrangement (indicating the frame packing format for stereoscopic content), for the processes as specified in D.3.16 of ISO/IEC 23008-2 [R4]

-- Fisheye video information, indicating that the picture is a fisheye video picture containing a number of active areas captured by fisheye camera lens.
-This information enables remapping of the colour samples of the pictures onto a sphere coordinate space
+- Fisheye video information (indicating that the picture is a fisheye video picture containing a number of active areas captured by fisheye camera lens), for the fisheye sample location remapping process as specified in clause D.3.41.7.5 of ISO/IEC 23008-2 [R4]

 [With regards to the negotiation of SEI messages for carriage of decoder rendering metadata, procedures specified in IETF RFC 7798 [6] on the RTP payload format for HEVC may be reused.
 In particular, RFC 7798 can allow exposing SEI messages related to decoder rendering metadata for omnidirectional media in the SDP using the 'sprop-sei' parameter, which allows to convey one or more SEI messages that describe bitstream characteristics.
 When present, a decoder can rely on the bitstream characteristics that are described in the SEI messages for the entire duration of the session.
 Intentionally, RFC 7798 does not list an applicable or inapplicable SEI messages to be listed as part of this parameter, so the newly defined SEI messages for omnidirectional media in ISO/IEC 23008-2 can be signalled.
 It is expected that both MTSI clients and MTSI gateways support RTP payload formats for VR support.